Hi, I'm Radu!

 Technical Design

-Various UML diagrams were used in development to visually represent the feature's systems, aiding in understanding design, code architecture, and implementation.
-The final version is summarized by a comprehensive set of UML diagrams, including object, flowchart, and class diagrams, offering a clear and organized depiction of the underlying mechanics.
+Various UML diagrams were used during development to visually represent the feature's systems, aiding in understanding design, code architecture, and implementation.

 Reflection